 - Top performing stations were London Bridge and Paddington, showing link between Network Rail investment and retail sales growth

-Passengers’ appetite for convenience has driven a 2.3% growth in station retail sales over the festive period.
+Passengers’ appetite for convenience has driven a 2.3% growth in station retail sales over the festive period, Network Rail has announced.

-Network Rail figures published today also show growth of 0.6% in like-for-like sales despite a difficult wider trading environment, with sales levels flat across the wider high-street retail sector in December.
-The numbers cover sales between 10 November and 22 December 2018.
+The figures, which reflect sales between 10 November and 22 December, also show growth of 0.6% in like-for-like sales despite a difficult wider trading environment, with sales levels flat across the wider high-street retail sector in December.

 The results reflect Network Rail’s retail strategy, which aims to place passengers at the centre of its plans and provide an attractive retail offer that suits their buying habits

 In total, Network Rail recorded more than £93.8m in sales during the six weeks leading up to Christmas, with retailers in the health and beauty (+13%), food (+10%) and news, books and confectionary (+9%) sectors performing particularly well.

 There was also a 1% increase in retail footfall, comparing favourably against results in the latest BRC-Springboard and Vacancies Monitor, which showed that overall UK retail footfall was down 2.6%.